Libble Rabble: Release

 Libble Rabble was officially released in Japan in October 1983.
 It was described by Namco as a "bashihi" game, a word derived from the player's arrows surrounding an object.
 Namco presented the game to North American distributor Midway for a possible release in the United States, but executives were lukewarm towards it and declined.

 Ports

 A home conversion was released for the X68000 in 1993, ten years after its original arcade release.
 It was then followed by versions for the Super Famicom and FM Towns Marty in 1994 — the former of which includes a special D-Pad cover that can be placed over the buttons to recreate the game's twin-stick control layout.
 A PC version developed by Japanese company MediaKite was released in 1997 and later included in the 1998 arcade game compilation Namco Collection Vol. 2.
-It was digitally re-released for the Japanese Wii Virtual Console in 2009.
+It was digitally re-released for the Wii's Virtual Console in Japan in 2009.
 The soundtrack was released on iTunes in 2011 under the Namco Sounds label.
-Ports for the PlayStation 4 and Nintendo Switch were released worldwide under Hamster Corporation's Arcade Archives series on November 11, 2021.
+Hamster Corporation released the game under their Arcade Archives series for the Nintendo Switch and PlayStation 4 on November 11, 2021.